 Margaret is an award-winning freelance journalist, author and journalism academic.
 She is well known as a writer and thinker on the future of journalism.

-Margaret has won one Walkley Award, two Quill awards and has published 10 books.
+Margaret has won one Walkley Award, two Quill awards and has published 13 books.

-Her most recent work includes a biography of Kerry Stokes, published in November 2013; Journalism at the Crossroads (Scribe 2011) and Malcolm Fraser: The Political Memoirs co-written with the former prime minister (The Miegunyah Press 2010).
+Earlier work includes a biography of Kerry Stokes, published in November 2013; Journalism at the Crossroads (Scribe 2011) and Malcolm Fraser: The Political Memoirs co-written with the former prime minister (The Miegunyah Press 2010).
 The latter book won Book of the Year and the Douglas Stewart Prize for Non-Fiction at the NSW Premier’s Literary Awards in 2011.

 Margaret was the founding chair, and remains a board member of, the Public Interest Journalism Foundation, which was established in 2009 at the Swinburne Institute of Social Research to promote and enable innovation in public interest journalism.